ai-zixun/mohe-book/src/leetcode/linkedlist.md

 }
 ```

 As LeetCode is using `Box` as the pointer to point to the next node.
-It does not allow multiple reference to the same node and does not allow interior mutability.
+It does not allow multiple reference to the same node.
 Hence, to make our life easier, we would like to change the `ListNode` definition to:

 ```rust
 #[derive(PartialEq, Eq, Clone, Debug)]